-Continue / Modify / Delete: Continue.

-Over 70% of 86 respondents during the City's 2020 Housing Policy Questionnaire stated they "strongly agree" or "agree" with Policy B3 that states, "The City will facilitate the development of senior housing by working with senior housing providers to identify adequate sites, assisting in the acquisition of funds for low-income senior housing, and providing development incentives."

-This program continues to be relevant and appropriate to facilitating housing for seniors.
+Progress; Continue / Modify / Delete Program pre-application meetings, notifying non-profit organizations, Questionnaire stated they "strongly agree" or "agree" with Policy B3 and providing a link on the City website to its affordable and that states, "The City will facilitate the development of senior senior housing policies. housing by working with senior housing providers to identify adequate sites, assisting in the acquisition of funds for low-income Discussion: Based on the data contained in the Community senior housing, and providing development incentives."
+Profile, the senior population in the City is projected to increase This program continues to be relevant and appropriate to facilitating during the planning period.
+Much of this growth will be the housing for seniors. result of in-migration from the surrounding areas, rather than from the aging-in-place of the existing population.
+Many retirees are choosing to relocate to the Sierra Nevada foothills, including Placerville.

-Program Progress; Continue / Modify / Delete including Placerville.
 Though many initially buy homes, the maintenance responsibilities may become too burdensome as they continue to age, and the households may opt for smaller senior housing units, including assisted living complexes.
 Based on the projected growth in the senior population and the resulting demand for senior housing, the City will identify potential funding sources and work with non-profit developers to facilitate the development of affordable housing and the retrofit of existing residences for accessibility.
 In addition to identifying funding sources, the City can facilitate senior housing through the density bonus program, and identifying suitable sites for senior housing development.
 Responsibility: Development Services Department.
 Funding Source: General Fund.
-Timeframe: Ongoing.
-Objective: Assist in the development of at least one senior housing project that includes a continuum of care options, from completely independent living to fully-assisted care. completely independent living to fully assisted care.